-Hearing aids are checked weekly by the ToD or audiology coordinator and records are kept of these checks.
+Hearing aids are checked weekly by the ToD and records are kept of these checks.
 Attenuators are used with high powered aids to enable checking at user volume setting for Health and Safety reasons to prevent the testers' hearing being affected.